Master of Arts (MACP)

 The purposes of a person’s heart are deep waters, but one who has insight draws them out. ~ Prov.
 20:5

-The M.A. in Counseling Psychology is carefully designed to meet California state requirements for the Marriage and Family Therapy (MFT) and the Licensed Professional Counselor (LPC) licenses.
-It prepares students for the challenges of the mental health profession by applying current psychological theory, integrated with Biblical principles throughout the curriculum.
+The M.A. in Counseling Psychology program is carefully designed to meet California state requirements for licensure as a Marriage and Family Therapist (LMFT) and Professional Clinical Counselor (LPCC).
+It prepares students for the challenges of the mental health profession by applying current psychological theory, integrated with biblical principles throughout the curriculum.
 Instructors are scholars and practitioners, offering both academic and practical guidance.
 Built on a cohort model, the program facilitates long-term relationships and supportive growth.